Muzietto/react-playground/from-zero-to-vertical/README.md

 ## Activities

-- make sure to have at least two vertical pages
+- make sure to have at least two vertical pages; better yet, implement a third one

-- implement endpoint /dictionary/:locale inside generalData.js
+- implement mock endpoint /dictionary/:locale inside generalData.js

-- implement method dictionary in client.js
+- implement method dictionary(locale) in client.js and invoke it inside index.js

+- create a Dictionary